 I will go into detail about each destination on our cruise in future posts here is the Itinerary of our Croatia island hopping tour.
 This is the itinerary for the Adriatic Princess 7-day Split to Dubrovnik to Split cruise.
 Each year they give it a different name.

 Day 1 Saturday Boarding – Night in Split

 After boarding and unpacking in our cabin, we had free time to walk around in Split.
 We were docked steps from the old city and outdoor markets.

-Dinner was onboard the boat in the dining room and included an orientation and mandatory meeting.
+Dinner was on board the boat in the dining room and included orientation and mandatory meeting.
 Food was meh in my opinion.
-We started with a salad, then a fish course, meat course and dessert.
+We started with a salad, then a fish course, a meat course and dessert.

 The beautiful thing about dinner was it allowed us to meet the other passengers who were all lovely.
 A mix of Australians, Germans, UK and we were the two Canadian girls.